SEX TIPS

 Person placing their wet hands on a shower door.

-How to Have Good Sex in the Shower
+How to Have Shower Sex

 Shower sex is not always the magical experience movies and porn would like us to believe, but it really can be fun.
 You just need to make a plan for staying warm, safe, and wet (in more ways than one).
 Here are a few tips.